 We recommend to configure this repository in /etc/apt/sources.list.

-deb http://ftp.debian.org/debian stretch main contrib # PVE pve-no-subscription repository provided by proxmox.com, # NOT recommended for production use deb http://download.proxmox.com/debian/pve stretch pve-no-subscription # security updates deb http://security.debian.org stretch/updates main contrib
+deb http://ftp.debian.org/debian buster main contrib deb http://ftp.debian.org/debian buster-updates main contrib # PVE pve-no-subscription repository provided by proxmox.com, # NOT recommended for production use deb http://download.proxmox.com/debian/pve buster pve-no-subscription # security updates deb http://security.debian.org buster/updates main contrib

 Proxmox VE Test Repository